Global behaviour of radially symmetric solutions stable at infinity for gradient systems: Preliminaries

 \subsection{Global existence of solutions and attracting ball for the semi-flow}

-\begin{lemma}[global existence of solutions and attracting ball] For every function $u_0$ in $Y$, system \cref{syst_rad_sym} has a unique globally defined solution $t\mapsto S_t u_0$ in $\ccc^0([0,+\infty),Y)$ with initial data $u_0$.
-In addition, there exist a positive quantity $\Rattinfty$ (radius of attracting ball for the $L^\infty$-norm), depending only on $V$, such that, for every sufficiently large time $t$,
+\begin{proposition}[global existence of solutions and attracting ball] For every function $u_0$ in $Y$, system \cref{syst_rad_sym} has a unique globally defined solution $t\mapsto S_t u_0$ in $\ccc^0([0,+\infty),Y)$ with initial condition $u_0$.
+In addition, there exist a positive quantity $\Rattinfty$ (radius of attracting ball for the $L^\infty$-norm), depending only on $V$, such that, for every large enough positive time $t$,

-\end{lemma} \begin{proof} It is sufficient to prove the same result for the semi-flow defined by system \cref{syst_higher_dim} on the Banach space $X$ (that is without radial symmetry) defined in \vref{subsec:coerc_glob_exist} and this is what we are going to do.